fingeg/DoxygenComments/README.md

 - Share the customized formats in the git repo

 ---
-This is a fork of [dragospop/CppDoxyComplete](https://github.com/dragospop/CppDoxyComplete), but is for VS2019 and customizable.
+This is a fork of [dragospop/CppDoxyComplete](https://github.com/dragospop/CppDoxyComplete), but is for VS2019, customizable and has the option to update comments.